 The GeoForschungsZentrum maintains two electron microprobes, a JEOL Hyperprobe JXA-8500F with a thermal field-emission cathode (see Figure) and a JEOL Superprobe JXA 8230 with a tungsten or LaB6 cathode.

-Samples can be analysed within the frame of an scientific cooporation.
+Prior to an appointment on the microprobe, samples need a special treatment.
+Samples can be analysed within the frame of a scientific cooperation.
 Beside that, analyses are possible in return for a financial contribution.
-For the latter case, please read the user regulations and the appendix1.
-Prices can be given upon request, please send an e-mail to the contact person.
+In any case, please read the "Sample preparation and user regulations".
+Prices can be given upon request, please send an email to the contact person.